ZhenyingZhu/StudyNotes/OS_Ubuntu.md

 <https://www.protondb.com/>

-Steam can add game and select Proton.
+- Steam can add game and select Proton.
 It creates a folder with a windows drive.
+- On Ubuntu, if installed by snap, files are under `~/snap/steam/common/` instead of `~`, for example `~/snap/steam/common/.local/share` have saves

 ## Cloud Drive